rasmus-leseberg/security-labs/README.md

 * Extensibility
 * Pausability

-The basic pipeline to start with before security implementations:
+The basic pipeline to start with before any security implementations:
 ```
 pipeline {
     agent any